Merriville House and Gardens: Elias Laycock: 1853–1866

 The new owner was Elias Pearson Laycock, a person for whom there is little evidence to document his life and activities.
 Elias was grandson of Quarter Master Thomas Laycock.
 Thomas Laycock Jr. married twice.
 He married Margaret Mary, née Connell, daughter of a Sydney merchant, in 1817., Margaret was Elias' mother.
 Elias married Grace Lysaght, née Longfield, daughter of Dean (Rev.) John Longfield and Mary, née Cotter.
 John Longfield came to Australia from County Cork, Ireland with his second wife.
 The family estate was called "Longeville".
 The Longfields claim Norman blood and ducal connections.

 The name "Maryville" for the 680 acres on the Windsor Road can be traced to the property from this time, perhaps reflecting the name of Grace's mother, Mary Longfield.
 Good evidence, both physical and anecdotal, can be found for the presence of the house as we known it today, including the kitchen/dairy/servant block.
 An oral tradition records Elias as quite wealthy, even though he was not the eldest son of Captain Thomas Laycock.
 He may have increased his wealth on his marriage to Grace, or may have inherited money from the Laycocks or Connells.
 In 1858 Grace's brother, John Longfield, aged 37, gentleman, was resident at Maryville when he married Elizabeth Mary, née Drane, aged 28, at St. Matthew's Church of England, Windsor.
 Elias and Grace Laycock were the witnesses.

 It is likely though that he was responsible for the construction of the present Merriville House, probably in the mid-later 1850s, apparently built partly over the site of the original (1818) house.

 Laycock sold his property in 1866 to Robert Pearce.

-By 1860, with the arrival of the Main Western railway to Blacktown, 158 settlers resided in the area occupying only 27 houses.
+By 1860, with the arrival of the Main Western railway line to Blacktown, 158 settlers resided in the area occupying only 27 houses.
 As the population began to expand in the area, Laycock decided to sell in 1866 to Robert Pearce for 2750 pounds.